fmacias/FIFO-Task-Queue/README.md

 It also observes the status of the processing Task for a tracking overview and supports task cancellation explicitly or after a given elapsed time.
-Once a task has been cancelled of failed, these subordinated tasks will be canceled before starting properly.
+Once a task has been cancelled of failed, these subordinated tasks will be canceled before starting.

-*Source Code is maintananced at .Net Core Project at .Net Framework the source files to compile are just linkend to them.
-Almost the Tests*
+*Source Code is maintananced at .Net Core Project.
+The source file of the .Net Framework project are just linkend to them for compilation.Almost the Tests*

 # You will find